Books written by MED alumni

 Eligibility and Admissions

 The MED program is intended for qualified applicants with a graduate or undergraduate degree in architecture or a related discipline who exhibit a strong capacity for independent research.
-The final degree of Master of Environmental Design (MED) is a nonprofessional degree that does not fulfill prerequisites for licensure.
+The final degree of Master of Environmental Design (M.E.D.) is a nonprofessional degree that does not fulfill prerequisites for licensure.

 Areas of study